 If you have a headache, chest pain, or any kind of pain that has started to affect your daily life, you can get help from a pain management doctor.
-Our Pain Specialist in Frisco, TX will prescribe you medicines or some rehab facilities.
+Our Pain Specialist Dr. Andrew Morchower M.D., M.P.H. in Frisco, TX will prescribe you medicines or some rehab facilities.
 Our clinic is located at 8380 Warren Pkwy, Suite 100, Frisco, TX 75034.
 For further guidance and information, contact us or book an appointment.

 Table of Contents:

-There are many things that cause chronic pain.
+Many things cause chronic pain.
 It can be started by an illness or an injury, or surgery that you have recovered from long ago, but still have pain associated with it.
 There may be a cause of pain that is ongoing, such as cancer or arthritis.
 Many people suffer from chronic pain without having had a previous injury or illness.

 Chronic pain is a condition that is long-standing and persists past the usual recovery period or happens with other chronic health conditions, such as arthritis.
 Chronic pain can be continuous or sporadic.
 It may affect people in such a way as to prevent them from working, taking part in physical activity, eating properly, or enjoying life.
 Chronic pain is a medical condition that needs to be treated.